By Ronan Nolan

 daughter.
 She travelled to the USA where she played many concerts and

 festivals and at the Rockefeller Centre in New York.
-In 1975 she shared
+She had previously

 performed on TV in Britain and on London's Royal Festival Hall stage.